-Note: We regress indicator variables indicating the race or ethnicity of the purchaser on five different dependent variables.
+Note: We regress five different measures of racial representation contained in a purchased book on indicator variables indicating the race or ethnicity of the purchaser.
 The dependent variable in column 1 represents the average skin tint of characters in each book purchased in our sample.
 The dependent variables in columns 2-5 represent the percentage of famous people of a different race mentioned in the text of each book purchased in our sample.
 We get book-level purchasing data from the Numerator OmniPanel which contains data on purchases made from 2017-2020 and merge it with our curated data on representation in award-winning children's books.
-We subset purchasing data to include purchases of award-winning children's books which we have digitized that contain at least one detected face in column 1 and that contain at least one mention of a famous person in columns 2-5. p<0.1; p<0.05; p<0.01
+We subset purchasing data to include purchases of award-winning children's books which we have digitized that contain at least one detected face in column 1 and that contain at least one mention of a famous person in columns 2-5. \p<0.1; \\p<0.05; \\\p<0.01